-The monastic community welcomes anyone who’d like to help out with the various jobs and maintenance work we encounter, as well as various administrative tasks.
+The monastic community welcomes anyone who’d like to help out with the various jobs and maintenance work we encounter, as well as administrative tasks.
 If you’re interested in offering help of some kind please email our volunteers coordinator, at:

 Do also feel free to come for breakfast (7 a.m.) and the work meeting (7.30 a.m.) on Wednesday–Sunday mornings, to join in with our daily working meditation.

 It’s probably best to contact the monastery beforehand, especially if you have specific skills to offer.
 Call us or email at: